GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * So Loss Functions play an important role in this model

 ## LOSS FUNCTIONS FOR MASK SUB-MODEL
-* So we generally said that the Mask is a combinnation of zeros and ones.
+* So we generally said that the Mask is a combination of zeros and ones.
 * So intially we need to give a pixel value either 0 or 1.
 * So when i though about it and i thought my final output must be 0 and 1 only and not any distribution of values.
 * So i used BinaryCrossEntropy.It is generally used for binary classification and it is just perfect for this moment.